 “You shouldn’t be pressured into trying to be thin by the fashion industry, because they only want models that are like human mannequins.
 You have to remember that it’s not practical or possible for an everyday woman to look like that.
 It’s not realistic and it’s not healthy.”

-Substance Use and Celebrity Influence
+Substance Use and Celebrity Influences

 Celebrities influence teens in other ways as well.
 When stars post images of themselves drinking or smoking on social media, they normalize substance use.
 Furthermore, they make it appear attractive and cool.
+This is one way that social media can have a negative impact on teen mental health.

 Moreover, teens often idolize celebrities and want to be like them.
 Therefore, if they see images on Instagram of a favorite singer or actor using drugs or drinking, they might be tempted to do so as well.